 Editing your raw files in the camera

 I never used this function.
-I was pleasantly surprised to see just how much one can do in the camera.
-With your Olympus camera, you can edit raw files and jpeg files separately.
+I was pleasantly surprised to see just how much one can do with the camera.
+With your Olympus camera, you can edit raw files and JPEG files separately.
 The raw editor is more flexible and powerful than the jpeg editor.

 Follow the steps below to open the camera raw editor:-